 It’s considered very bad form to shoot a low bird, or to poach into your neighbour’s airspace.
 The exception is if they have already unloaded and there is nothing in your airspace, or to deal with a wounded bird.

 Similarly, don’t shoot a bird at very close range, or one that’s too far away.
-A ‘pillow-cased’ bird, packed full with lead shot, can’t be sold to a game dealer.
-And anything you aim at that’s more than 40 yards away will very likely be just crippled or maimed.
+A ‘pillow-cased’ bird, packed full with lead shot, can’t be sold to a game dealer, besides anything you aim at that’s more than 40 yards away will very likely be just crippled or maimed.

 Your aim is for good, clean kills that bring the birds down quickly and fairly, in a condition that’s fit for the table.
 Whenever you suspect a bird may have fallen only wounded, make a clear mental note of it.
 Once the whistle has blown and it’s time to pick up, such birds are the first ones to tell the pickers-up about.